+- basic courses (thesis design)

+- specialist courses

+- (faculty research topics)

+2 integration courses for students with no background in economics I integration course "Introduction to doctoral studies at the DOK"

+Research phase

-Ph.D.
-Programme in Organization Studies and Cultural Theory (DOK) Coursework phase - integration course "Introduction to doctoral studies at the DOK" - basic courses (thesis design) - specialist courses (faculty research topics) - 2 integration courses for students with no background in economics Research phase Contextual Studies 2 colloquia Individual participation in conferences and external colloquia Publishing activities
+2 colloquia Individual participation in conferences and external colloquia Publishing activities

-42
+44

 Global School in Empirical Research Methods

 44

+Mentoring

+45

 The Behavioral Lab of the University of St.Gallen

-47

-Career support
+48 Career support

-48

-Early Career Programme

-48

-Grants Office

-50

-Degree courses

-GSERM Global School in Empirical Research Methods The GSERM Global School in Empirical Research Methods, founded at the University of St.Gallen in 2013, is an integrated programme teaching qualitative and quantitative methods for Ph.D. students, postdocs and professionals from all over the world.
+You have taken the first step on your path - where will you leave your footprint tomorrow?
+Linked up with the world. hsgalumni.ch Mentoring GSERM Global School in Empirical Research Methods The GSERM Global School in Empirical Research Methods, founded by the University of St.Gallen in 2013, is an integrated programme teaching methodology for Ph.D. students, postdocs and practitioners from all over the world.
 GSERM offers an attractive course-based learning atmosphere with a focus on different aspects of empirical research.
 Participants can choose from different courses offered as block seminars by internationally renowned lecturers.
 These courses are each worth 4 ECTS credits.
-We offer about 30 different Ph.D. courses on various levels of quantitative and qualitative topics over a period of 31⁄2 weeks in June.
+We offer about 30 different Ph.D. courses on various levels of quantitative and qualitative topics over a period of 31/2 weeks in June.
 To give our students a more rounded experience in Switzerland, an attractive social and sports programme is included.
 Due to the great success of GSERM in the last few years, GSERM offers its courses at different destinations.
-Contact
+In the mentoring programme at the Bachelor's, Master's and Ph.D. levels, an experienced person (mentor) helps a younger person (mentee) in his/her further development and extension of professional competencies.
+Thus, mentoring is an objective, but also a personal relationship between two people who are in regular contact with each other over a considerable period of time and exchange views on life plans, degree course development and career planning.
+To promote the exchange of knowledge between the University and present and former students, the mentoring programme is a cooperation between the University of St.Gallen and HSG Alumni.
+More than 80 per cent of mentors are alumnae and alumni of the HSG, who pass on their knowledge and experience to our students.